jistiak/aika/README.md

 4. Accept the recipe or Not
 5. Keeping the record of used recipe on redis and update the ingredients available
 6. Auto generate Shopping list after each meal prep

+## OpenAI Stack Hack
+This project was built for OpenAI Stack Hack (Create Applications Using Generative AI!) which was held from 24th February to 3rd March 2023.

+Here is a link to our pitch presentation: